junchen-deng/Phylogenetics_workshop_JoaoLab_2026/README.md

-# Phylogenetics Workshop for beginners and non-bioinformaticists - João's Lab - 20260608
+# Phylogenetics Workshop for beginners and non-bioinformaticists
 This workshop aims to provide a general introduction to phylogenetics, including theories of molecular evolution, mathematical substitution models of sequence evolution, tree inference methods, and bootstrapping.
 The workshop consists of two parts: theory and practice.
 You can find the lecture in PowerPoint format inside this repository.

 ------